-If your computer has more than one FireWire port, connect the FireWire hard drive to one FireWire port on the computer, and connect Digi 002 to another FireWire port on the computer.
+■ If your computer has more than one FireWire port, connect the FireWire hard drive to one FireWire port on the computer, and connect Digi 002 or Digi 002 Rack to another FireWire port on the computer.

-If your computer has only one FireWire port, connect the FireWire hard drive directly to your computer and then connect Digi 002 to an available FireWire port on the drive.
+If your computer has only one FireWire port, connect the FireWire hard drive directly to your computer and then connect Digi 002 or Digi 002 Rack to an available FireWire port on the drive.

-A While it is possible to connect a FireWire hard drive to an available port on Digi 002, if the Digi 002 unit is powered off, any mounted FireWire drives will lose their data connection with the computer, which may result in hard drive errors or data loss.
+▲ While it is possible to connect a FireWire hard drive to an available port on Digi 002 or Digi 002 Rack, if the unit is powered off, any mounted FireWire drives will lose their data connection with the computer.
+This may result in hard drive errors or data loss.